 Remember – even if the landlord doesn’t give you a written tenancy agreement, you still have legal rights.

-Most new private tenancies are assured shorthold tenancies but there are other types of tenancy in the private sector.
+Most new private tenancies are assured shorthold tenancies but there are other types of tenancy.
 If you’re not sure what type of tenancy you have, get further advice from Shelter Cymru.